jmbenlloch/daqling/README.md

-# RD51-daq
+# daq

-DAQ framework for RD51
+DAQ framework for generic application

-# Install the rd51 framework
+# Install the daq framework
 ### Run ansible-playbook to configure your CentOS7 host
 The playbook will set up your host with the system libraries and will install supervisord